robcarver17/pysystemtrade/docs/userguide.md

 </a>

-This system implements the framework in chapter 15 of my book, but includes estimation of forecast scalars and forecast diversification multiplier.
+This system implements the framework in chapter 15 of my book, but includes estimation of forecast scalars, instrument and forecast diversification multiplier, instrument and forecast weights.

-Currently it uses fixed forecast weights, instrument div. mult, and instrument weights; but this will change.

 ```python
 from systems.provided.futures_chapter15.estimatedsystem import futures_system